 Human nature has many of us leaving things to the last minute as we feel we can work better under pressure and tight deadlines.
 However doing this when undertaking your New Zealand Certificate in Financial Services Level 5 could cost you dearly.

 Strategi Institute recommends all financial advisers commence their level 5 qualification as soon as possible.
 Reasons for this are:

 - Level 5 is a big piece of work: Obtaining the New Zealand Certificate in Financial Services Level 5 requires students to complete the Core Strand and at least one specialty strand so as to obtain a minimum of 60 NZQA credits.
 This is a big body of work and would logically take six months for someone who is also working full time and does not want the study to impact upon their revenue generating ability.

 - Financial advisers will have more study in 2018: It is also likely that those who will be actively involved in providing financial advice will need to complete the Financial Advice Strand which is a further 30 NZQA credits.
-Strategi recommends you hold off doing the Financial Advice Strand until mid-2018 when the Code Working Group will be getting close to finalising their recommendations.
+Strategi recommends you hold off doing the Financial Advice Strand until mid-late 2018 when the Code Working Group will be getting close to finalising their recommendations.
 Content for the Financial Advice Strand will likely change to reflect the new financial adviser code and legislation/regulation so waiting is prudent.

-- Transitioning to the new regime will impact upon your revenue generation: Mid-2018 onwards will be a very busy time for financial advisers as they digest the new legislation, regulation and code and prepare to move into FMCA.
-In many firms, new compliance processes and templates will need to be adopted plus financial advisers will need to identify what Financial Advice Provider they wish to operate under.
+- Transitioning to the new regime will impact upon your revenue generation: Mid-late 2018 onwards will be a very busy time for financial advisers as they digest the new legislation, regulation and code and prepare to move into FMCA.
+In many firms, new compliance processes and templates will need to be adopted plus financial advisers will need to identify what financial advice provider they wish to operate under.
 Advisers will be busy with these changes plus continuing to make a living and if they are only starting their Core and speciality strands at that point- then it is likely revenue generation will suffer.